Five Tips for Writing Your Wedding Vows

 Now is not the time for a long speech and flowery language.
-Wedding vows are succinct because there’s only so much you can reasonably promise.
+Wedding vows are brief because there’s only so much you can reasonably promise.
 Stick to the basics of fidelity, love, support, and affection.
+Make Promises, Not Compliments

 Your vows should be a series of promises, not a long list of compliments.
 Of course, there’s no harm in sprinkling in a few compliments, so long as they are in the context of vows.
-For instance follow traditional vows and just add a sprinkling of you’re your own flavour.
+For instance, follow traditional vows and sprinkle your own flavor.
+Keep it Meaningful

 An inside joke here or there is harmless, but your vows shouldn’t be overly funny or simplistic.
-After all, wedding vows are the sacred commitment you promise to adhere to for life, and that warrants some thought.
+After all, wedding vows are the sacred commitment you promise to adhere to for life, which warrants some thought.
 Stick to substantive promises, and leave the jokes for the best man speech at the reception.

 Write Them Down

-Not only can this save you from a wedding day disaster; it also ensures you always have a copy of the promises you made on that important day.
+Not only can this save you from a wedding day disaster, but it also ensures you always have a copy of the promises you made on that important day.
 Some couples even pull out their vows every year on their anniversary and read them to one another.

 One more thing, even if you are nervous, don’t drink too much before your vows.
 It’s better to sound nervous than drunk.

 Yes I know there’s more than 5 tips for writing your wedding vows.
 But sometimes we need all the help we can get:)